Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Generalized Extreme Value Distribution Analysis

 \subsection{Fitting Procedure}

-The observational timeline is divided into contiguous blocks of equal duration, and the maximum value (the peak flux and fluence) within each block is extracted to form the dataset of block maxima $\{z_i\}$.
-We fit the GEV distribution to this dataset within a Bayesian framework.
-The sampling of the posterior distribution is performed using the affine-invariant MCMC ensemble sampler implemented in the $emcee$\footnote{https://pypi.org/project/emcee/} package for Python.
-The log-likelihood function $\ell(\mu, \sigma, \xi \mid \{z_i\})$ for the GEV parameters given the data is defined as follows, carefully accounting for the support of the distribution and the Gumbel limit ($\xi \to 0$):
+We divide the observational timeline into contiguous 30-day blocks.
+For each block, we extract the maxima (i.e., the highest peak flux and the highest fluence) to create separate datasets ${z_i}$ for each quantity.
+These block-maxima datasets are then fitted to the GEV distribution within a Bayesian framework.
+We sample the posterior distribution using the affine-invariant MCMC ensemble sampler implemented in the $emcee$\footnote{https://pypi.org/project/emcee/} package for Python.